-Self-watering kit that has everything needed to start seeds, including natural pellets.
-Easy to use and there is no need to worry about how often the seeds should be watered.
-High germination rates reported among the 72 cells.
+Everything needed to start seeds such as natural pellets.
+No need to worry about watering.
+High germination rates reported among 72 cells.

 The peat pellets may have issues expanding and fluffing up.

 Natural and easy to use.
 Comes with plant markers.
 Organic.
 Easy to transfer from the ground.
 Also comes with 10 labels.

 These may start biodegrading in your greenhouse if the conditions are too wet.